Any1Cake/Roblox/Libraries/Orion-UI-Library/README.md

 	Name = "Colorpicker", -- The name of the colorpicker.
 	Default = Color3.fromRGB(255, 0, 0), -- The default value of the colorpicker.
-	Save = true, -- Set this to true if you want to save this element in config Flag = "ColorPicker" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
+	Save = true, -- Set this to true if you want to save this element in config Flag = "ColorPicker1" -- A flag is the identifier for the config file, make sure every element has a different flag if you're using SaveConfig to ensure no overlaps
 	Callback = function(Value)
 		print(Value) -- The function of the colorpicker. end